React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 There are several docker-compose configuration files.

 ## Python Unsecure Server
 Firstly bring up the Python demo unsecure OPCUA server in a terminal.
-Itbundle a Python OPC UA  server and the bridge together.
+It bundles a testing Python OPC UA  server and the bridge together.

 In the root folder run:
 ```bash